-The Company has experienced net losses and negative cash flows from operating activities since its inception.
-The Company has an accumulated deficit of \$137.3 million as of June 30, 2023, and a net loss of \$6.3 million and \$25.6 for the three and six months ended June 30, 2023, respectively.
-Total operating expenses for the three months ended June 30, 2023 were \$6.6 million.
-Total operating expenses for the six months ended June 30, 2023 were \$28.9 million, which included \$16.2 million of one-time charges comprised of \$10.5 million of charges related to the acceleration of vesting of the Graybug stock awards at the date of the Merger and \$5.7 million of charges related to severance as a result of the Merger.
-Substantially all of Company's operating losses resulted from expenses incurred in connection with its research and development programs and from general and administrative costs associated with its operations.
+The Company has an accumulated deficit of \$145.9 million as of March 31, 2024, and net income of \$0.1 million for the three months ended March 31, 2024.
+Prior to the three months ended March 31, 2024, the Company experienced net losses since its inception.
+Total operating expenses for the three months ended March 31, 2024 were \$5.8 million, offset by a gain from the fair value adjustment to the warrant liability of \$5.6 million and interest income of \$0.3 million.
+Substantially all of the Company's operating losses resulted from expenses incurred in connection with its research and development programs and from general and administrative costs associated with its operations.

 The Company expects to incur significant expenses and increasing operating losses for the foreseeable future as the Company initiates and continues the preclinical and clinical development of its product candidates and adds personnel necessary to operate as a company with an advanced clinical pipeline of product candidates.
-In addition, after completion of the Merger, operating as a U.S. Securities and Exchange Commission ("SEC") registrant will involve the hiring of additional financial and other personnel, upgrading financial information systems, and incurring costs associated with operating as a public company.
+In addition, after completion of the Merger, operating as a U.S. Securities and Exchange Commission ("SEC") registrant involves the hiring of additional financial and other personnel, upgrading financial information systems, and incurring costs associated with operating as a public company.
 The Company expects that its operating losses will fluctuate significantly from quarter-to-quarter and year-to-year due to timing of clinical development programs.